Igoo0/Proyek-Streamlit/README.md

 pip install -r requirements.txt

 ## Prepare Data
-Ensure that you have the following CSV files in the ./data/ directory:
+Ensure that you have the following CSV files in the ./Data/ directory: hour.csv
-PRSA_DATA_CLEAN.csv

 Adjust the file paths in dashboard.py if necessary.

 ## Running the Dashboard
 ### Run the Streamlit application:

-streamlit run .\dashboard\dashboard.py
+streamlit run Dashboard\dashboard.py